-Check the price of any cars like yours that may already be on sale, and avoid setting a price that is too high or too low.
+Check the price of any cars like yours that may already be on sale, and avoid setting a price that’s too high or too low.

 The condition and mileage of a car will affect the price.
-If your car has done fewer miles than average for its age and is a better than average condition, then you can increase the sale price.
-However, if the mileage is higher than average you may have to reduce the selling price accordingly to encourage interest from would be buyers.
+If your car has done fewer miles than average for its age and is in better than average condition, then you can increase the sale price.
+However, if the mileage is higher than average, you may have to reduce the selling price accordingly to encourage interest from would be buyers.

-If you’re selling a car that has a waiting list for newer models, you might be able to increase the selling price and still attract buyers who don’t wish to wait in queue.
+You should also be aware of waiting lists for newer models of your car, meaning you might be able to increase the selling price and still attract buyers who don’t wish to wait in queue.